Volcomix/webcomponents/slides.md

 ```

 Notes:
+Till now, we saw how to create new tags with what we called "autonomous custom elements".
 It is also possible to customize built-in elements by extending it rather than extending HTMLElement,
-and adding the "extends" option when defining the element.
+and by adding the "extends" option when defining the element.

 ---